 On this day in 1817, Henry David Thoreau was born in the town of Concord Massachusetts.
 I have written about him a number of times here on Blogger, and if you'd like to refer to those posts, please click here.
 I think of the wisdom shown in Thoreau's writings on many occasions, but even more so when I encounter a house sparrow, which happens on countless occasions, given the number of this bird type that are living in NYC.

-The six photographs atop this entry feature sparrows alighting atop various flora as well as various places (during all season) in my urban garden.
+The six photographs atop this entry feature sparrows alighting atop various flora as well as various places (during all season) in my rooftop garden.

 The next set of images feature sparrows alighting on an array of spots in Central Park.

 But getting back to Thoreau's connection to sparrows as I want to make sure I honor him on his birthday, the following is what he had to say re this bird type: “I once had a sparrow alight upon my shoulder for a moment, while I was hoeing in a village garden, and I felt that I was more distinguished by that circumstance than I should have been by any epaulet I could have worn.”

 Although I've never had the pleasure of having a sparrow alight on my shoulder, even for a moment, whenever I see one alight anywhere, especially within my garden, I too, feel "distinguished by that circumstance."

 One of the most recent times that I observed a sparrow alighting upon a place in my garden was this past Sunday, when I noticed a sparrow alighting upon a wreath-style bird feeder that is placed in the northeast corner of my garden, as seen in the following picture.

 The sweet sparrow seems to be doing some birding, for her eyes are intent on a lovely cardinal who is availing herself of one of many peanuts that is placed in this feeder.

 However, the cardinal did not seem to enjoy being scrutinized by the sparrow as evidenced in the photo directly below.